begmuhommet/low-ops-docs/docs/application/source.md

 > **Note:** For instructions on logging into Mendix Studio Pro, refer to the [Mendix tutorial](../getting-started/mendix.md).

-## Opening in Gitea
+## Opening project in the Version Control System (VCS)

-To open the project in Gitea:
+To open the project in the Version Control System:

 1. Click the "Open in Gitea" button.
-2. You will be redirected to the project in Gitea.
+2. You will be redirected to the project in the VCS.

 <img src="../assets/source_gitea.jpg" width="500" alt="Open in Gitea button">